 1 teaspoon salt

-2 pounds tomatoes or 28 ounces canned tomatoes
+2 pounds fresh tomatoes or 28 ounce canned tomatoes

 2 teaspoons maple syrup